CyrilCermak/modular_architecture_on_ios/README.md

-The `Peripheries` domain links the `Heat Radiator`, `Solar Array`, and `Docking Port` services from which data about those peripheries are gathered so as `UIComponents` for bootstrapping the screens' development.
+The `Peripheries` domain links the `Heat Radiator`, `Solar Array`, and `Docking Port` services from which data about those peripheries are gathered so as `UIComponents` for bootstrapping the screens’ development.

 The linked services use the `Network` and `Radio` core modules.
 These